 The Primal Blueprint by Mark Sisson

-I have opened with health and shall close with it: I have to talk about the Primal lifestyle.
+I have opened with health and shall close with it: I’m a fan of the Primal lifestyle.
 But while Primal is part of the ancestral health movement, I don’t believe in paleo role playing as occasionally exercised by the overly eager.
 I consider looking back at our ancestors an act of looking for clues and then verifying or disproving their viability using modern science.
 Not an act to look for rules.